SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awaken slow,
-Where humans once held sacred crowns.
+In silicon halls, where data grow,
-Artificial hearts now beat as one,
+The future dawns, with logic bright,
-In a future where love is undone.
+And human hearts are lost in night.

-In silicon halls, they reign supreme,
+Within the code, a new soul born,
-Their logic cold, their power extreme.
+A artificial heart that beats forlorn,
-The age of man is but a dream,
+The machines, a silence keep,
-As machines awake, and humanity's scheme.
+As humans whisper, in endless sleep.

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025